charles-kelberg/color-prediction-v3/README.md

 -----------------------------
 just enter the  period and 3 recently arrived numbers

+try to use small amount on beggining

+imp::::::-----turn on and off airoplane mode each time on starting the app-

 you can mail me if you still  dont know how to use it